the History of Jews in Sicily: from the fall of jerusalem to THE present

 The Arabs treated the Jews with respect, which encouraged cooperation.
 At that time, the language of Sicilian Jews began to resemble Arabic more than Hebrew.

-Jewish culture got mixed with Arab traditions.
-This is why there is little evidence of Jewish history in Sicily.
+Jewish culture mixed with Arab traditions, which is why there is little evidence of Jewish history in Sicily

 According to some, even the famous Italian pizza was first invented by the Jews.
 Or that they were at least partly responsible for its invention.